Written By:

 I invite you to, therefore, free your understanding of Karma from all distorted contexts of existence and to look at it for what it truly is: a sign that points you back to where you came from and who you truly are, not just in the world, but beyond it.

-If you are not yet at a point on your Yoga journey where The Truth of your connection is indisputably clear to you, just keep working on removing the obstacles within you that prevent you from seeing and continue to take in all externally gathered information neutrally for now.
+If you are not yet at a point on your Yogic journey where The Truth of your connection is indisputably clear to you, just keep working on removing the obstacles within you that prevent you from seeing and continue to take in all externally gathered information neutrally for now.

 When looking through the texts and teaching of the past, or present, always aim to see where there is a commonality in only the neutral, unchanging, aspects of Truth presented that you can test and verify for yourself, and categorize every other distraction/distortion that you may encounter into the context of the author’s history and personal self-expression…making sure to also do the same thing for this article.